root-project/root/README/ReleaseNotes/v628/index.md

 - Add [`GraphAsymmErrors`](https://root.cern/doc/master/classROOT_1_1RDF_1_1RInterface.html#acea30792eef607489d498bf6547a00a6) action that fills a TGraphAsymmErrors object.
 - Introduce [`RDatasetSpec`](https://root.cern/doc/master/classROOT_1_1RDF_1_1Experimental_1_1RDatasetSpec.html) as an
 experimental class to specify the input dataset to an RDataFrame.
-- Arbitrary metadata can be associated to the samples in the dataset specified via `RDatasetSpect`.
+- Arbitrary metadata can be associated to the samples in the dataset specified via `RDatasetSpec`.
 The metadata of each sample can then be retrieved during the execution by calling `DefinePerSample`.
 - Users can create an RDataFrame with a dataset specification written in a JSON file via the factory function [ROOT::RDF::Experimental::FromSpec](https://root.cern/doc/master/namespaceROOT_1_1RDF_1_1Experimental.html#a7193987f3c1b65c649399656cc6acce8).